Nance-Lab/diff_classifier/doc/source/tracking.rst

 that Trackmate offers, but will be expanded in the future.
 The parameters that are currently implemented are:

-radius: estimated radius of spots in videos.
+* radius: estimated radius of spots in videos.
 In general, should be slightly larger than the average particle size in the videos.
 Note that the GUI interface uses diameter rather than radius.
-threshold:
+* threshold: not currently in use.
-do_median_filtering: If set to True, filters the image before performing tracking to minimize noise.
+* do_median_filtering: If set to True, filters the image before performing tracking to minimize noise.
-quality: Lower threshold on spot quality filter.
+* quality: Lower threshold on spot quality filter.
 Usually varies anywhere between 1 to 300.
-x: Upper threshold on x coordinate spot filter.
+* x: Upper threshold on x coordinate spot filter.
-y: Upper threshold on y coordinate spot filter.
+* y: Upper threshold on y coordinate spot filter.
-ylo: Lower threshold on y coordinate spot filter.
+* ylo: Lower threshold on y coordinate spot filter.
-linking_max_distance: max distance in pixels that a particle can travel between frames.
+* linking_max_distance: max distance in pixels that a particle can travel between frames.
-gap_closing_max_distance: max distance in pixels that a particle can travel when it skips a frame.
+* gap_closing_max_distance: max distance in pixels that a particle can travel when it skips a frame.
-track_displacement: meant to be duration.
+* track_displacement: meant to be duration.
 Minimum number of frames a trajectory must have to be included in the final dataset.

 .. code-block:: python